sunsided/toads-and-fireflies/README.md

 # Toads and Fireflies

-A 2D arcade style game in which two toads need to jump and try to catch fireflies.
+A 2D arcade style local multiplayer game in which two toads need to jump and try to catch fireflies.

 ![](.readme/screenshot-1.png)